 |

-An insight into the history of each of the C-set double-deck cars that will obtained by the Society for preservation.
-While these C-set cars have been set aside for SETS, they are currently expected to remain Sydney Trains assets until around the end of August 2021.
+An insight into the history of each of the C-set double-deck cars that have been obtained by the Society for preservation.

 This section contains is a pictorial and historical record of each of

-these suburban cars that will be acquired by the Society for long-term preservation.
+these suburban cars that have been acquired for long-term preservation.
 Historical notes provided by Michael McGinty.

 |